phenixtax

 Action 7 – prevent the artificial avoidance of PE status

 The final BEPS report includes changes to the definition of PE for income taxes of Article 5 of the OECD Model Tax Convention.
 Action 7 broadens the threshold to determine when such PE status exists.
-Currently such a PE status does not exist for commissionaire arrangements and the specific activity exemptions in treaties, such as warehousing, purchasing and “preparatory and auxiliary activities.
+Currently, such a PE status does not exist for commissionaire arrangements and the specific activity exemptions in treaties, such as warehousing, purchasing and “preparatory and auxiliary activities.

-Fixed versus permanent establishmentThe indirect tax definition of a fixed establishment (FE) is different from a PE and has its foundation in EU VAT law and should therefore not be affected by the BEPS initiative or OECD definition.
-Some countries however do (still) not accept the absence of a FE once a PE has been established.
+Fixed versus permanent establishmentThe indirect tax definition of a fixed establishment (FE) is different from a PE and has its foundation in EU VAT law, and should therefore not be affected by the BEPS initiative or OECD definition.
+Some countries, however, do (still) not accept the absence of a FE once a PE has been established.

 Note that the amount of PEs will increase when "Action 7" is in force (e.g., commissionaire, overseas warehouses, toll manufacturing, marketing agents, consignment stock).
-For example this risk of PE increases when an agent is actively involved in generating sales locally and that activity directly results in a binding contract.
+For example, this risk of PE increases when an agent is actively involved in generating sales locally and that activity directly results in a binding contract.

-Moving away from commissionaire structure
+Moving away from the commissionaire structure

 Adapt to change in time